nicolasdanelon/UnofficialDocs/source/extensibility/macros.rst

 Note that the macro buffer will remember only the latest recorded macro.
-Also, macros only record commands sent to the buffer: window-level commands, such as for creating a new file, will be ignored.
+Also, macros only record commands sent to the buffer: window-level commands, such creating a new file, will be ignored.

 How to Edit Macros
 ******************